 According to the IAPDA site they still provide scripts for clients calls as part of the Executive Training Materials. – Source

 The IAPDA Code of Ethics

-The IAPDA has a code of ethics that their customers, the debt settlement employees and companies, should abide to.
+The IAPDA has a code of ethics that their customers, the debt settlement employees, and companies, should abide by.
 Some highlights for the code are below. – Source

 - CDA and CDS professionals may be placed by clients in positions of trust and confidence.
 The ultimate source of such public trust is the CDA and CDS professional’s personal integrity.
 In deciding what is right and just, a CDA and CDS professional should rely on his or her integrity as the appropriate touchstone.
 Integrity demands honesty and candor that must not be subordinated to personal gain and advantage.

 - A CDA and CDS professional shall perform debt settlement in a manner that is fair and reasonable to debtor clients, creditors, collectors, and collection attorneys and shall disclose conflicts of interest in providing such services.

 - A CDA and CDS professional shall not engage in or associate with conduct involving dishonesty, fraud, deceit or misrepresentation, or knowingly make a false or misleading statement.

 - A CDA and CDS professional shall not solicit clients through false or misleading communications or advertisements, and for greater certainty;

 - A CDA and CDS professional shall not criticize another CDA and CDS professional without first submitting this criticism to the CDA and CDS professional for explanation.